• "We are not using kids to build robots. We are using robots to build kids."

 We take the safety of our students seriously, so all mentors and adult volunteers must:

-• Complete the Broomfield STEM Adult Volunteer application process, including a reference check and a background check conducted through Sterling Volunteers
+• Complete the Broomfield STEM Volunteer application process, including a reference check and a background check conducted through Sterling Volunteers

 • Attend all Mentor Training Sessions (Topics may include safety protocols, addressing special social, emotional and learning needs of students, technical training, and more)